 Budget - Project Cost: £20,952Loading graph....

-Amount Heading Description £10,080 Deputy Manager salaries Adrian & Sarah senior youth workers supervising Thursday evenings £2,160 Fitness Coach salary Tom who supervises the gym allowing the 14 year olds to work out too £6,912 Part time Youth Worker Salarie Steph, Emily, Hamza and David running specific activities £1,800 Outside speakers 12 sessions of preventative workshops @ £150
+Amount Heading Description £10,080 Deputy Manager salaries Adrian & Sarah senior youth workers supervising Thursday evenings £2,160 Fitness Coach salary Tom who supervises the gym allowing the 14 year olds to work out too £6,912 Part-time Youth Workers Salaries for Steph, Emily, Hamza and David running specific activities £1,800 Outside speakers 12 sessions of preventative workshops @ £150

 The Club is nearby to Westminster Abbey, in St James’s ward, of which 17% is in The Index of Multiple Deprivation top 5% most deprived in England.
 The Child Poverty Action Group shows Westminster is a London borough with high child poverty rates at 39%.
 Over 20% of children in low income households can’t afford to have friends round for tea/snack, or afford a hobby/leisure activity.
 The Club moved from Soho to this area in 1885 and has featured in countless local young people’s lives.

 Around 70% of members live in local social housing estates, averaging a 10 minute walk from the Club.
 Senior Club has an average attendance of 60-80 members each night, with around 30% females.
 All are welcome irrespective of income, race, creed, gender, sexual orientation or ability.

 Attendance is voluntary.
 Members choose to come and return.
 Our membership is consistently high as members feel an important sense of belonging.
 Over 150 years we have delivered quality youth services, keeping pace with changing times to ensure our relevance and providing building blocks for good citizenship.
 In 2016 we received the London Youth Bronze City & Guilds Quality Mark, demonstrating that we meet legal requirements and have good youth work practices, policies and procedures.

 Read more about the Charity running this project.